nuxodin/ie11CustomProperties/README.md

 # CSS Variables Polyfill for IE11
-A real Custom Properties polyfill for Internet Explorer 11.
+The most complete "Custom Properties polyfill" for Internet Explorer 11.
 Used on about 30'000 [Live Websites](https://publicwww.com/websites/ie11CustomProperties/ "source")

 **[See the demo!](https://rawcdn.githack.com/nuxodin/ie11CustomProperties/6c465d21a8c043a45cba939995bb434966048377/demo.html)**